 This is a good option that will help you in the following two ways:

 • Allow you to consolidate debt.
 Loan consolidation is the most effective ways of dealing with high-interest debts such as credit cards.
 With credit transfer, you will pay 0% rate on the remaining balance within the introductory period.

 • You can access funds faster.
 Many people only think it is personal loans that offer quick access to finances.
 But even balance transfer can do the same, in fact quite faster.
 How?
 Well, the arrangement is not only restricted to your outstanding balance, but it is applicable to your credit limits also.
 This means if you have an available limit of $10,000, that amount is transferable to the deposit account and so you can withdraw.

-• You will be charged a fee in order to start the transfer, ranging between 3% and 5%.
+• You will be charged a fee in order to start the transfer, ranging between three and five per cent.

 • If you have too many debts you need to consolidate, the balance transfer will only be restricted to the card’s limit.

 • You are likely to remain with a substantial balance by the time the introductory period expires because the arrangement provided for a small payment on a monthly basis.
 In this case, you will have to settle the outstanding balance of the established APR.

 The Appropriate Time to Make Use of Balance Transfer